narendersaini32/simons/README.md

 The main goal of this project is to reproduce the same logic, layout and patterns of the Simon Game using HTM, CSS and JavaScript.
 With the main purpose to be suitable to be played on the internet.
-The main purpose of this game is aiming directluy kids as the majority players, so a considerable range of colors is used in this project to match the targeted public.
+The main purpose of this game is aiming directly kids as the majority players, so a considerable range of colors is used in this project to match the targeted public.

 ### Functionality